Legoland Windsor

 Coastguard HQ

-This was our last ride before we headed home, as you stroll along the small river in a bright yellow electric boat.
-As you pass different lego creatures get sprayed at by the Lego elephant.
+This was our last ride before we headed home, as you strolled along the small river in a bright yellow electric boat.
+As you pass, different LEGO creatures get sprayed at by the LEGO elephant.
 This was a nice end to an eventful day at Legoland.

 Miniland